-Since a personal guarantee doesn’t require any fixed assets – like your apartment or family heirlooms – you don’t necessarily need to have any to personally guarantee a loan.
-However, you typically need to have some sort of funds to show you’ll be able to pay off the loan.
+Since a personal guarantee doesn’t require you to use any assets, such as property, you don’t necessarily need to have any to personally guarantee a loan.
+However, you typically need to have some sort of funds to show you can pay off the loan.
 You’ll also need to meet certain credit score criteria to get approved for a personal guarantee.
 In some cases, you might be required to submit a list of all your assets and liabilities during the application process – even if it isn’t much.

 There’s no way around it: personal guarantees are a huge risk that can affect you and your family.
 Here are some other options you might want to consider instead of taking on that responsibility.

 - Secured loans.
 A secured business loan requires you to use your business’s assets, such as property, as security.
 If your business can’t pay off the loan, your lender has the right to sell those assets to recoup its money.

 - Specialist lenders.
 Some lenders do offer small business loans without a personal guarantee, so it’s worth checking them out.
 However, you’re likely to be offered a higher rate.

 - Alternatives to a loan.
 A loan isn’t the only way a business can be financed.
 You could also consider talking to your investors to see if you can get more funds, starting a crowdfunding campaign or applying for a government scheme.
 Learn more about government support for businesses.

 Applying for a business loan with a personal guarantee can enable you to get hold of the funds you need to help your business grow, particularly if your business is just starting out.
 However, it’s crucial to consider how you would repay the loan if your business was unable to and what impact it could have on your personal finances before you agree to anything.

 Compare personal guarantee business loans